Joseph-Burks/user-rails-webpack-react/README.md

 # user-rails-webpack-react-semantic
-A basic user log in using ruby on rails with webpack, react, and semantic ui.
-The activeStorage branch uses active storage to link an image to a users.
+A basic user sign up and log in using ruby on rails with webpack and react.
+The active_storage_user file uses activeStorage to link an image to a users.